marc-wyler/Shutterstock/README.md

 - Save all entered metadata to an Excel file for tracking.
 - Option to save metadata and delete the selected image.
 - Reset the tool to start fresh.
+- Bulk Renaming - currently this feature only works with the PowerShell Script "Bulk-Rename-Images.ps1", the Function should be implemented with the Button "Bulk Rename"

 📌 More features and enhancements may be added in future updates!